-Located in Brampton, Ontario, the Goreway Power Station is an 875 MW natural gas fueled, combined cycle facility.
+Located in Brampton, Ontario, the Goreway Power Station (GPS) is a 915 MW natural gas-fueled, combined cycle facility.
 The facility can provide electricity to Ontario’s power grid 24 hours per day, 7 days per week, but primarily operates during intermediate and peak demand periods.
-Capital Power acquired Goreway Power Station in June 2019 from Goreway Power Station Holdings Inc., which is jointly owned by JERA Co.
-Inc., and Toyota Tsusho Corporation.
-The facility has a 20-year Accelerated Clean Energy Supply Contract expiring in June 2029 with the Ontario Independent Electricity System Operator (IESO).Capital Power is proposing a new energy project for the Goreway Power Station.
-The project is in response to the call for new power generation and capacity being administered by the IESO.
+Capital Power acquired Goreway Power Station in June 2019 from Goreway Power Station Holdings Inc. The facility has a 20-year Accelerated Clean Energy Supply Contract until June 2029 with the Ontario Independent Electricity System Operator (IESO).

 Quick Facts